pan-webis-de/pan-code/clef23/trigger-detection/baselines/readme.md

    docker push <dockerhub-user>/pan23-trigger-detection-baseline-xgboost:latest
    ```

-3. Test if your image works locally with the tira python utiliti
+3. Test if your image works locally with the tira python utility.

    ```
    pip install tira